 Where to stay near the Zlatni Rat beach

 Or just choose your own accommodation:

-Just 2km away from Zlatni Rat beach, you’ll find Bol a sweet harbour town.
+Just about 3km away from Zlatni Rat beach, you’ll find Bol a sweet harbour town.
 You can easily walk or bike between one and the other, through a nice pine-shaded promenade.